pebble-dev/pebble-dev.github.io/howto.md

 Part two: connect the Pebble app to the Rebble Web Services.

 * On the phone, open Safari, and go to [auth.rebble.io](https://auth.rebble.io/).
 * You are greeted with a number of ways to sign in.
-Choose one (and remember which you chose!!) and sign in.
-You will return to the Rebble site, and are greeted with "You're all set!".
+Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with "You're all set!".
 Read the page, then tap the "get started now" link in the first paragraph.
 * You are redirected to [boot.rebble.io](https://boot.rebble.io/), and are greeted with "Here we go!".
 Read the page, then tap the "switch to rebble" button.
 Safari asks if you want to open it with Pebble.
 Tap "Open".
 * The Pebble app opens, and gives a popup "Configuration Change".
 Tap "Change".
 * Now, wait at least 15 seconds before you go to the next step.